frederic-perez/AmE-dictionary/dictionary.md

 __nematodes__
 __neorealist__
 __neoteric__
-__nepotism__ :four: The term nepotism comes from the Latin root for nephew.
+__nepotism__ _n_ :four: The term nepotism comes from the Latin root for nephew.
 Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.
 __nerve-racking__
 __nervy__ :pencil2::two::hammer:
 __nest egg__ :three::hammer: